All Monsters Attack: Plot

-Later, after his sukiyaki dinner with Shinpei, Ichiro dreams again and reunites with Minilla.
-Together they both watch as Godzilla fights Ebirah, Kumonga, a giant condor, and some invading jets.
-Then in the middle of Godzilla's fights, Gabara appears and Minilla is forced to battle it, and after a short and one-sided battle, Minilla runs away in fear.
-Godzilla returns to train Minilla how to fight and use its own atomic breath.
+Later, after his dinner with Shinpei, Ichiro dreams again and reunites with Minilla.
+Together they both watch as Godzilla battles other monsters such as Ebirah, Kumonga, Giant Condor and some invading jets.
+Then in the middle of Godzilla's fights, Gabara appears and Minilla is forced to battle it, and after a short and one-on-one battle, Minilla runs away in fear.
+Godzilla returns to train Minilla how to fight and use its atomic breath.
 However, Ichiro is woken up this time by the bank robbers and is taken hostage as a means of protection from the authorities.

-Out of fear and being watched by the thieves, Ichiro calls for Minilla's help and falls asleep again where he witnesses Minilla being beaten up by Gabara again.
-Finally, Ichiro helps Minilla fight back at Gabara and eventually, Minilla wins, catapulting the bully through the air by a seesaw-like log.
-Godzilla, who was in the area watching comes to congratulate Minilla for its victory but is ambushed by a vengeful Gabara.
-Godzilla easily beats down Gabara and sends the bully into retreat, never to bother Minilla again.
-Now from his experiences in his dreams, Ichiro learns how to face his fears and fight back, gaining the courage to outwit the thieves just in time for the police, called by Shinpei, to arrive and arrest them.
-The next day, Ichiro stands up to Sanko and his gang and wins, regaining his pride and confidence in the process.
+Out of fear and being watched by the bank robbers, Ichiro calls for Minilla's help and falls asleep again where he witnesses Minilla being beaten up by Gabara again.
+Finally, Ichiro helps Minilla fight back at Gabara and eventually, Minilla emerges victorious by catapulting Gabara through the air with a seesaw-like log.
+Godzilla, who was in the area watching comes to congratulate Minilla for his victory but is ambushed by a vengeful Gabara.
+Godzilla easily defeats and sends Gabara into retreat, never to bother Minilla again.

+Now from his experiences in his dreams, Ichiro learns how to face his fears and fight back, gaining the courage to outwit the bank robbers just in time for the police, called by Shinpei, to arrive and arrest them.
+The next day, Ichiro stands up to Sanko and his gang and emerges victorious, regaining his pride and confidence in the process.
 He also gains their friendship when he plays a prank on a billboard painter.